TrailBlazersInc/TrailBlazers/documentation/M3_Requirements_and_Design.md

 <!-- Leave blank for M3 -->

 ## 2. Project Description
 An application that connects nearby users to jog/run together adapting to their schedule and distance willing to travel.
-In addition, encouraging competitive joggers to thrive by hosting a leaderboard.

 ## 3. Requirements Specification
 ### **3.1.
 Use-Case Diagram**